Learn about Australian immigration lawyers here

-You can make payments to them by electronic funds transfer or you can pay them by depositing money into their bank account after going to a bank and usually most immigration lawyers will accept credit card payments as well.
+You can make payments to them by electronic funds transfer, or you can pay them by depositing money into their bank account after going to a bank, and usually, most immigration lawyers will accept credit card payments as well.

-Concerning payments made electronically to facilitate the lodgment of applications at the Department of Home Affairs, you should note that credit card surcharges are also applied by the Department of Home Affairs when making applications online.
+Regarding payments made electronically to facilitate the lodgment of applications at the Department of Home Affairs, you should note that credit card surcharges are also applied by the Department of Home Affairs when making applications online.

-Immigration lawyers can also accept cash payments however you should take care to obtain a receipt and obtain proof of payment at the time of making any cash payment to anyone not just your immigration lawyer but anyone who provides services to you.
+Immigration lawyers can also accept cash payments, however, you should take care to obtain a receipt and obtain proof of payment at the time of making any cash payment to anyone, not just your immigration lawyer but anyone who provides services to you.

-This will usually mean that you will be required to fund the majority of your invoice if not all of your invoice in a relatively short period.
+This will usually mean that you will be required to fund the majority of your invoice, if not all of your invoice, in a relatively short period.

-In this sense, it makes sense to start early with this application so that you can be in a position where you are not rushed and not required to pay the fees to your advisor over a short period rather than over an extended period.
+In this sense, it makes sense to start early with this application so that you can be in a position where you are not rushed and not required to pay the fees to your advisor over a short period, rather than over an extended period.

-Most immigration practitioners will have an account which is reserved for client monies and will usually complete work and be confident that clients have made payments of fees into the client’s account, meaning that they are not worried that you will skip the country without paying your immigration lawyer his dues if your application is not successful.
+Most immigration practitioners will have an account that is reserved for client monies and will usually complete work and be confident that clients have made payments of fees into the client’s account, meaning that they are not worried that you will skip the country without paying your immigration lawyer his dues if your application is not successful.

 Whilst you can expect payment in instalments in the case of professional fees, take care to note that the Immigration Department does not allow you to make payments in instalments except in limited cases for very large visa application charges which they levy, for example, the contributory parent visa classes.

 The smartest way is to simply look up your advisor on the regulator’s website.
-The regulator that offers licences to practitioners who which to give immigration advice and assistance is the Migration Agents Registration Authority.
+The regulator that offers licences to practitioners who wish to give immigration advice and assistance is the Migration Agents Registration Authority.